 The last constitutional requirement concerning criminal trials to be considered is that which declares that no person shall "be subject for the same offense to be twice put in jeopardy of life or limb."
 A person is said to have been in legal jeopardy when he is brought before a court of competent jurisdiction for trial, on a charge that is properly laid before the court, in the form of an indictment or an information, and a jury has been impaneled and sworn to try him.
 When this is done, the defendant is entitled to have the case proceed to a verdict, and if the prosecution should be dropped by the entry of a nolle prosequi against the defendant's will, it is of the same effect as if the case had ended in acquittal of the defendant.
 There cannot be any second prosecution for the same offense.
-But if the prosecution should fail on account of some defect in the indictment, or for want of jurisdiction,2 or if for unavoidable names of negroes were excluded from the general venire box, from which the venire was drawn.
+1 But if the prosecution should fail on account of some defect in the indictment, or for want of jurisdiction, 2 or if for unavoidable reasons, the court has to adjourn and the jury be discharged without a verdict, 1 as when the death of a judge or of a juror occurs, 2 or the jury is unable, after a reasonable effort, to agree upon a verdict, and a mistrial has to be ordered.
+3 A second prosecution may also be instituted when a verdict is set aside, or the judgment reversed, on the ground of error.
+4